Business continuity and database recovery - SQL Server

 Always on failover cluster instances

 FCIs on their own cannot assist with a traditional migration or upgrade; an availability group or log shipping would have to be configured for the databases in the FCI and all other objects accounted for.
 However, FCIs under Windows Server are still a popular option for when the underlying Windows Servers need to be patched.
 A manual failover can be initiated, which means a brief outage instead of having the instance completely unavailable for the entire time Windows Server is being patched.
-An FCI can be upgraded in place to SQL Server 2017.
+An FCI can be upgraded in place to later versions of SQL Server.
 For information, see Upgrade a SQL Server Failover Cluster Instance.

 Log shipping is still a popular option to both migrate and upgrade databases.
 Similar to availability groups, but this time using the transaction log as the synchronization method, the data propagation can be started well in advance of the server switch.
 At the time of the switch, once all traffic is stopped at the source, a final transaction log would need to be taken, copied, and applied to the new configuration.
 At that point, the database can be brought online.
 Log shipping is often more tolerant of slower networks, and while the switch may be slightly longer than one done using an availability group or a distributed availability group, it is usually measured in minutes - not hours, days, or weeks.